 - Interaction between gel matrix and reactants

-The preferred concentration of agar is between 0.3-1.5percent for the effective diffusion of the reactants for the formation of the lattice.
-In agar, diffusion takes place by two ways:
+The preferred concentration of agar is between 0.3-1.5 percent for the effective diffusion of the reactants to form a lattice.
+In agar, diffusion takes place by either of the two ways:

 - Single diffusion

 - Double diffusion

 Single and double diffusion can occur both in one dimension and double dimension.
 One dimension diffusion involves the diffusion of either antigen or antibody on the agar gel.
 Double dimension diffusion consists of the diffusion of both antigen and antibody on the solid agar media.
 The precipitation reaction by immunodiffusion includes four methods that are explained below: